- Chevrolet Equinox car insurance costs an average of $1,588 per year, $794 for a 6-month policy, or $132 per month.

 Vehicles that cost more also have higher “actual cash value” or ACV, which simply means that if the vehicle is totaled in an accident or other event (fire, hail, flood, etc.), your car insurance company will have to pay more to replace it.
 And more money out of the car insurance company’s pocket means more money out of your pocket in the form of more expensive car insurance rates.

-How do Equinox insurance rates rank vs. other SUVs?
+How do Equinox insurance rates compare to other SUVs?

 The Chevy Equinox ranks 22nd out of 47 total comparison vehicles in the 2023 compact SUV segment.
 The Equinox costs an average of $1,588 per year to insure for full coverage, while the segment median rate is $1,606 per year.